 There are a number of Steve Woodruffs referenced on the Internet.
 These various alter egos are in academia, business, news reporting…at least one of them appears to be a convicted criminal!
 However, I made this site and they didn’t, so this site is about only one of us.
 Sorry, guys.

-This particular Steve Woodruff is marooned in New Jersey.
-That turn of events was not intentional.
-When my bride and I moved here, it was with the intent of gaining some schooling for four years, then fleeing as rapidly as possible.
-That was over 28 years ago.
+This particular Steve Woodruff was marooned in New Jersey for a long time until migrating in 2014 to Franklin, TN.
+When my bride and I moved to NJ, it was with the intent of gaining some schooling for four years, then fleeing as rapidly as possible.
+That was over 30 years ago.
 Our kids have only ever known NJ as “home.”
 (OK, it’s really not so bad, but still not my favorite state in the union, you know what I’m saying??)

 More background?
 Here is a trail of events and memories, presented in roughly chronological order, with highly debatable historical significance: